The 6th International Symposium on

 - Socio-educational perspectives and implications of TELL

 - TELL in multimodal environments

 - Data-driven learning (DDL) and TELL

 - Direct and indirect application of DDL in TELL

 - Corpora in language teaching

-As part of the International Symposium on Emerging Technologies for Education (SETE) 2017, all accepted papers of this symposium will be included in the SETE Proceedings, which will be published in Springer's Lecture Notes in Computer Science (LNCS).
-LNCS volumes are indexed in the ISI Conference Proceedings Citation Index, Scopus, EI Compendex, DBLP, etc. Springer will also sponsor a Best Paper Award.
+As part of the International Symposium on Emerging Technologies for Education (SETE) 2022, all accepted papers of this symposium will be included in the SETE Proceedings, which will be published in Springer's Lecture Notes in Computer Science (LNCS).
+LNCS volumes are indexed in the ISI Conference Proceedings Citation Index, Scopus, EI Compendex, DBLP, etc.